GayBelarus: 2013

+Continued issues with registration

-On 5 February 2013 the Ministry of Justice made the decision to refuse the registration of the National Youth Public Association ‘Human Rights Center ‘Lambda’.
-The Ministry of Justice stated that the articles of the organization do not have any provisions that the statutory activities of the public association would be aimed at ensuring social formation and the all-round development of young people.
-The Ministry of Justice reported that all the organizational faults during the application procedure are irremediable.
+On 5 February 2013, the Ministry of Justice made the decision to refuse the registration of Human Rights Center Lambda.
+It stated that the articles of the organisation did not have any provisions that the statutory activities of the public association would be aimed at ensuring social formation and the all-round development of young people.
+The Ministry of Justice reported that all the organisational faults were irremediable.

-The founders of 'Lambda' appealed against the decision of the Ministry of Justice to the Supreme Court of the Republic of Belarus.
-During the hearing the applicant's claim was adjudicated.
-The founders of the National Youth Public Association ‘Human Rights Center ‘Lambda’ made the decision to file a complaint to the UN Committee on Human Rights.
+The founders of Lambda appealed against the decision of the Ministry of Justice to the Supreme Court of the Republic of Belarus.
+During the hearing, the applicant's claim was adjudicated.
+The founders of Lambda also filed a complaint against the UN Committee on Human Rights.

-As a result of this attempt to register the public organization, in January and February 2013 more than 60 founders of ‘Lambda’ in no less than 10 cities across the country were called in for a ‘conversation’ by the representatives of the Office on Drugs and Trafficking Control of the Ministry of Internal Affairs of the Republic of Belarus.
-The police officers asked questions related to the founders’ private lives, including their sexual roles and sexual orientation, as well as the organization's activities and the personality of its leader.
-In case of refusal to come to the office for a ‘conversation’ without any formal notice, the police officers paid visits to the working places of the people or got in touch with the universities’ authorities with a request to conduct a preventive conversation with the student.
+Because of this attempt to register the organisation, in January and February 2013, more than 60 founders of Lambda from 10 cities across the country were called in for a conversation by the representatives of the Office on Drugs and Trafficking Control of the Ministry of Internal Affairs of the Republic of Belarus.
+The police officers asked questions related to the founders’ private lives, including their sexual activities and orientation, the organisation's activities and the personality of its leader.
+To prevent non-attendance, police officers paid visits to the workplaces of the members or contacted the universities’ authorities with a request to conduct a preventive conversation with the student.

+Police intimidation

-The leaders of the organization were also under pressure.
-So the head of the organization had his passport taken away twice on the grounds of spotting the document among those reported lost.
-The activists were also removed from the trains, unreasonably searched and put under lots of psychological stress.
+The leaders of the organisation were also under pressure.
+The head of the organisation had his passport taken away twice.
+The activists were also removed from trains and searched.
 One of the activists was severely beaten at the police precinct.
-Consequently, followed a formal complaint filed to the prosecutor’s office.
+This led to a formal complaint filed to the prosecutor's office.

-Amnesty International called on the Belarusian Government to respect the right for freedom of LGBT associations and give them the opportunity to register the ‘Human Rights Center ‘Lambda’.
-The numerous facts related to the persecution of LGBT representatives, as well as their organizations and activists, by the authorities were included in the report on the human rights situation in Belarus regarding the rights for freedom of peaceful assembly and freedom of association.
-The report was published by Amnesty International in 2013.
-The cases of persecution and intimidation were also stated by Ian Kelly, the chairman of the U.S. Mission to the OSCE, in his report ‘Statement of harassment in regards to the LGBT people and political prisoners in Belarus’ to the Permanent Council in Vienna on 14 February 2013.
+Amnesty International called on the Belarusian Government to respect the right for freedom of LGBT associations and to give them the opportunity to register the Human Rights Center Lambda.
+Amnesty International published a report on the human rights in Belarus, in particular the rights for freedom of peaceful assembly and freedom of association.
+This included detail of the authorities' persecution of LGBT representatives, their organisations and activists.
+The cases of persecution and intimidation were also stated by Ian Kelly, the chairman of the U.S. Mission to the OSCE, in his report "Statement of harassment in regards to the LGBT people and political prisoners in Belarus" to the Permanent Council in Vienna on 14 February 2013.